-Sharon, a single mother living on her own, is about to drop off her five year old child at school and continue on to the factory where she works as a production supervisor.
+Sharon, a lone parent living on her own, is about to drop off her five-year-old child at school and continue on to the factory where she works as a production supervisor.
 Her child gets violently sick after breakfast and this symptom is accompanied by a high temperature.
-She decides that the child needs urgent medical attention so she rightly brings the child immediately to the local Doctor, who upon an initial examination, determines that the child has contracted a local bug which has been knocking about.
+She decides that the child needs urgent medical attention, so she rightly brings the child immediately to the local Doctor, who upon an initial examination, determines that the child has contracted a local bug which has been knocking about.
 The doctor advises that the child needs to stay at home for at least two days.
-The mother cannot organise childcare immediately so she must look after the child for the day.
+Sharon cannot organise childcare immediately so she must look after the child for the day.
 She can arrange her own mother, who usually collects the child from school, to come over and look after the child the following day.

-The mother has to take the day off work but is slightly nervous of a negative reaction from her boss.
-She has just returned from a protracted period of sick leave but she has never experienced a family emergency yet.
+Sharon has to take the day off work but is slightly nervous of a negative reaction from her boss.
+She has just returned from a protracted period of sick leave, but she has never experienced a family emergency yet.
 The question arises as to whether she can legitimately take the day off by availing of force majeure leave.

 What is Force Majeure Leave?

 Force majeure comes from the French and means “chance occurrence, unavoidable accident”.
 From an employment point of view force majeure leave was introduced by section 13 of the Parental Leave Act, 1998 with subsequent amendments.
 It gives the employee a brief and minimum period of paid leave in order to deal with an emergency situation where another family member has suffered an illness or injury.
 The situation must be so immediately pressing that the attendance of the employee is indispensable.